 No Social Proof

 Do you also get an uneasy feeling entering an empty restaurant during lunch time?
-There must be something wrong with them if their place is so empty.
+There must be something wrong with them if their place is so empty, right?

 A website without social proof looks as suspicious as an empty restaurant during rush hour.

-Types of social proof to use on your website:
+Use these types of social proof on your website:

 - client logos

-- trust seals – certifications, awards, “featured in” logos, etc. your prospects recognize and care about
+- trust seals – certifications, awards, “featured in” logos, etc. (but only those your prospects recognize and care about)

 - client testimonials